Climate Change and Development

 The course is structured to encourage participants to share their ideas through interactive and small-group work.
 Through discussion during the course, participants will consolidate the knowledge and insight they have gained in areas that have practical relevance to their work.

-Dr Heike Schroeder is the Course Director for this short course, Senior Lecturer in the School of International Development, UEA, and a Researcher with the Tyndall Centre for Climate Change Research.
+Climate Change and Development Course Director, Dr Heike Schroeder, draws together expertise from some of the world’s leading researchers on climate change.
+Dr Heike Schroeder is a Senior Lecturer in the School of International Development (UEA), and a Researcher with the Tyndall Centre for Climate Change Research.
 She has a background in political science, climate change governance, the UNFCCC negotiations, cities and climate change and REDD+.

 Regular contributors include: